-Symptoms of high blood glucose
+Symptoms of high glucose

 By: Olivia Cristina

-Possible complications of high blood sugar:
+Possible complications of high blood glucose:

 What increases glucose?